Unified Medical Language System® (UMLS®)

 RxNorm Source Inclusion Evaluation Criteria and Background Questions

-To consider a new source for inclusion into RxNorm, the National Library of Medicine (NLM) needs to understand details about your source and why you would like NLM to add your source to RxNorm.
-Answering the questions below will provide NLM with a better understanding of your source and if it meets the criteria for inclusion.
-Please provide as much information as possible to assist NLM in making an informed decision regarding the inclusion of your source into RxNorm.
+To consider a new source vocabulary for inclusion in RxNorm, the National Library of Medicine (NLM) needs to understand details about your vocabulary and why you would like NLM to add your vocabulary to RxNorm.
+Answering the questions below will provide NLM with a better understanding of your vocabulary and if it meets the criteria for inclusion.
+Please provide as much information as possible to assist NLM in making an informed decision regarding the inclusion of your vocabulary in RxNorm.
 NLM reserves the right to change these questions and criteria at any time.

 Inclusion Evaluation Criteria